aprsorg/aprs-deviceid/README.md

 * model: Device or software model
 * class: A device class identifier, referring to the class index
 * os: Operating system identifier
+* features: Feature flags indicating optional features implemented on this device
    * messaging: a flag (1) identifying that the device is messaging capable

+Mic-E device identifier index (mice):

+This index contains the new-style two-character comment suffix part, which is assigned to new Mic-E devices.
+The first comment prefix character indicates whether the device is messaging capable (` for messaging capable, ' for a non-messaging capable dumb tracker).

+* suffix: The 2-character device
+* vendor, model, class, os: same as in Tocall index

-Mic-E device identifier index:
+Mic-E legacy device identifier index (micelegacy):

-* TODO
+This index contains the old-style prefix + suffix parts for Kenwood devices.
+Messaging capability is listed in this index.
+A device may be identified by only a 1-character prefix (the old devices), or both a 1-character prefix and a 1-character suffix.

+* prefix: The 1-character comment prefix
+* suffix: The 1-character comment suffix
+* vendor, model, class, os, features: same as in Tocall index

-Device class index:
+Device class index (classes):

 * class: A device class identifier
 * shown: An english shown string for the identifier